-The purpose of the Emergency Operations Plan (EOP) is to identify and respond to incidents by outlining the responsibilities and duties of the school and its staff.
+The purpose of the HEATHERWOOD MIDDLE SCHOOL Emergency Operations Plan (HMS EOP) is to identify and respond to incidents by outlining the responsibilities and duties of HEATHERWOOD MIDDLE SCHOOL nd its staff.
 Developing, maintaining, and exercising the plan empowers staff in an incident to act quickly and knowledgably.
 In addition, the plan educates staff, students, and other key stakeholders on their roles and responsibilities before, during, and after an incident.
-This plan provides parents and other members of the community with assurances that the school has established guidelines and procedures to respond to incidents/hazards in an effective way.
+This plan provides parents and other members of the community with assurances that HEATHERWOOD MIDDLE SCHOOL has established guidelines and procedures to respond to incidents/hazards in an effective way.